CBS News Radio

-CBS News Radio, formerly known as CBS Radio News and historically known as the CBS Radio Network, is a radio network that provides news to more than 1,000 radio stations throughout the United States.
-The network is owned by Paramount Skydance Corporation.
-It is the last of the three original national U.S. radio networks (CBS, NBC Radio Network and Mutual Broadcasting System) still operating and still owned by its original parent company, even though CBS sold its owned and operated radio stations in 2017.
-The current NBC Radio Network is owned by iHeartMedia, and licenses use of the NBC name and audio from NBC News.
+CBS News Radio, previously known as CBS Radio News and historically known as the CBS Radio Network, was a radio network that at its peak provided news to more than 1,000 radio stations throughout the United States.
+The network was owned by Paramount Skydance Corporation and its predecessors.
+On March 20, 2026, CBS News announced that service to approximately 700 remaining affiliate stations would end on May 22, 2026, with all staff positions being eliminated.
+It was the last of the three original national U.S. radio networks (CBS, NBC Radio Network and Mutual Broadcasting System) still operating and still owned by its original parent company, even though CBS sold its owned and operated radio stations in 2017 to Entercom (now known as Audacy, Inc.) (Note: The current NBC Radio Network is owned by iHeartMedia, and licenses use of the NBC name and audio from NBC News.)

-CBS News Radio is one of the two national news services distributed by Skyview Networks, which transmits national news, talk, music and special event programs, in addition to local news, weather, video news and other information to radio and television stations, as well as traffic reporting services.